 Deadline to adopt an updated profit-sharing, 401(k) or other defined contribution plan

-- April 30, 2017, is the extended deadline to adopt a pre-approved defined contribution plan for plans adopted after January 1, 2016, other than a plan that is adopted as a modification and restatement of a defined contribution pre-approved plan that had been maintained by the employer prior to January 1, 2016.
+- April 30, 2017, is the extended deadline to adopt a pre-approved defined contribution plan for plans adopted on or after January 1, 2016, other than a plan that is adopted as a modification and restatement of a defined contribution pre-approved plan that had been maintained by the employer prior to January 1, 2016.
 See Notice 2016-3.

 - April 30, 2010, was the deadline to adopt a pre-approved defined contribution plan restated for items on the 2004 Cumulative List (sometimes called an “EGTRRA” plan because the plan reflects the Economic Growth and Tax Relief Reconciliation Act of 2001).
 See Announcement 2008-23).
 Adopting employers who missed the deadline may correct the error using the Voluntary Correction Program.